slowernews/wisdom-tldr/chapters/chapter_1_self.md

 We were built to hunt, gather, and move, not to stay still.
 However, the root cause of most health problems is often not physical but mental.

+> *"An healthy person has a thousand wishes.
+A sick person has one." (...)
+"Civilize the mind but make savage the body." (...)
+"A doctor will take care of the rich man; the poor man is cured with work." (...)
+"Tension is who you think should be.
+Relaxation is who you are."
+-- Proverbs*

+> *"The wise man accepts his pain, endures it, but does not add to it."
+-- Marcus Aurelius*

 > *"Everything that makes you weak, physically, intellectually, and spiritually, reject as poison."
 -- Swami Vivekananda*

-> *"The wise man accepts his pain, endures it, but does not add to it."
--- Marcus Aurelius*

 > *"If you get the inside right, the outside will fall into place.
 Primary reality is within; secondary reality without."
 -- Eckhart Tolle*